What I want to do

 What you can do

 If you'd like to be a part of this endeavor and can contribute financially, please contact me , use Patreon or just click below and make a donation.
-Any money I may make apart from completing the endeavor would be donated to charities working for children and refugees.
+Any money I may make apart from completing the mission will be donated to charities working for children and refugees.